 Schedule UTP Guidance for Preparing Concise Descriptions

-During the Centralized Review of the Concise Descriptions disclosed on Schedule UTP filed with 2010 returns, the IRS identified problems with the quality of the content of some disclosures.
-Below are the instructions that were provided for 2010 returns.
+During the Review of the Concise Descriptions disclosed on Schedule UTP filed with 2011 returns, the IRS identified problems with the quality of the content of some disclosures.
+Below are the instructions that were provided for 2011 returns.

 Instructions for preparing Concise Descriptions:

 “Provide a concise description of the tax position, including a description of the relevant facts affecting the tax treatment of the position and information that reasonably can be expected to apprise the IRS of the identity of the tax position and the nature of the issue.
 In most cases, the description should not exceed a few sentences.
 Stating that a concise description is “Available upon Request” is not an adequate description.

 “A concise description should not include an assessment of the hazards of a tax position or an analysis of the support for or against the tax position.”

 Concise Descriptions that do not clearly identify the taxpayer’s tax position and that do not provide sufficient relevant facts to apprise the IRS about the nature of the issue do not meet the requirements of the instructions.

 The following are hypothetical examples of the types of concise descriptions that do not meet the requirements set forth in the instructions for Schedule UTP:

 - This issue is under audit for a prior year.

 - This issue is one for which we have recorded a reserve because it was unresolved in prior years and is currently in Appeals.

 - This is an issue for which we have recorded a reserve because the appropriate tax treatment of this position is unsettled and we are awaiting published guidance and we are awaiting the outcome of pending litigation.